 Let’s Take a Look at Each Method

 Prostate Diet.
 Eating a healthy diet has many health benefits, including improving prostate health.
 Dark leafy green vegetables are loaded with zinc.
 Red fruits and vegetables have high levels of lycopene, which naturally relaxes blood vessels to improve blood flow.
 Lycopene is sometimes called the “natural Viagra.”
 Nuts, fish, raw garlic and blueberries are high in Omega 3 Fatty Acids, which are natural antioxidants.
-Antioxidants repair free radicals, which are cells missing a electron, usually due to poor diet, lack of exercise and harmful lifestyle activities that damage cells, and lead to the formation of free radicals which if not repaired can cause illness, disease or even cancer.
+Antioxidants repair free radicals, which are cells missing a electron, usually due to poor diet, lack of exercise and harmful lifestyle activities.
+If free radicals are not repaired, this can eventually cause poor organ function, illness, disease or even cancer.

 Lifestyle Changes.
 Men over the age of 40 who do not live a healthy lifestyle need to make lifestyle changes, such as giving up smoking, eliminating use of narcotic drugs, add an exercise regimen of 30 minutes a day 3 or more times per week.
-These are simple healthy lifestyle changes men should make that not only improve overall health, they are critical to promote prostate health, and reduce or eliminate the chances of developing prostate caner.
+These are simple healthy lifestyle changes men can and should make that not only will improve overall health, these changes are critical to promote prostate health, and reduce or eliminate the chances of developing prostate caner.

 These three methods to lower your PSA level are ideal to easily promote optimum prostate function, and reduce the chances of developing enlarged prostate, prostatitis or prostate cancer.